 8.Make money.
 Good things come to those who hustle.
 Earn up to 35% commission on the products you sell and you can increase potential income by building and mentoring a team of your own.
 Truly limitless.

 9.Minimal Buy-in.
-An $85 tax write-off.
+A $99 tax write-off.
 That’s it.
 I’ve spent more on a bad haircut.
+With that, you get two full-size products which average around $75 total.
 AND you earn back a $100 product credit if you make a low quota in your first month or two.
 Of course, you will want to have SOME products to show your potential shoppers.
-But you’ll be using a few things already anyway.
-You don’t need to purchase everything!
+But if you’re using a few things already anyway, you certainly don’t need to purchase everything!
 If you have questions about ingredients, color matching, or anything else, you’ll have a mentor like me to text 24/7.
-And if anyone buys anything they don’t love, there’s free returns.
+And if anyone buys anything they don’t love, there are free returns.
 No sweat, no fuss, no regrets.

 Any more questions?
 Contact me anytime!